GCSEPhysics

 Exam Questions

-Describe and explain the effects of unbalanced forces on an object's motion.
+Describe and explain the effects of balanced and unbalanced forces on an object's motion.
 [6 marks]

 6 marks